luizbgomide/EclipsePhase2e-ptbr/src/19/01-glossary.md

 - **Flexbot:** A shape-changing synthmorph capable of joining with other flexbots in a modular fashion to create larger shapes.
 - **Fork:** A copy of an ego.
 - **Forknapping:** Kidnapping a backup or fork.
-- **Fractal:** A "bush robot" TITAN machine with fractal appendages and advanced nanofab capabilities.
+- **Fractal:** A “bush robot” TITAN machine with fractal appendages and advanced nanofab capabilities.
 - **The Fringe:** The remote and unpopulated areas of the Solar System.
 - **FTL:** Faster-Than-Light.
 - **Fury:** A transhuman combat biomorph.